-5 Digital lift

-- OFF: The lift sensor includes a lift switch and an analogue lift sensor.
-Lift speed can be controlled proportionally with lever position. - ON: The lift sensor includes a lift switch only.
+- 5 Digital lift - OFF : The lift sensor includes a lift switch and an analogue lift sensor.
+Lift speed can be controlled proportionally with lever position. - ON : The lift sensor includes a lift switch only.
 Lift speed cannot be controlled proportionally.

-6 Lifting cutback
+(6) Lifting Cutback

-If the mast is lifted the height over free lift, lift speed reduction is working depends on the setting status of this function.
+If the mast is lifted preset height, Lift speed reduction is working depends on the setting status of this function.

-- ON: If set to on this function, lift speed control is performed. - OFF: If set to off this function, lift speed control isn't performed.
+- ON : If set to on this function, Lift speed control is performed. - OFF : If set to off this function, Lift speed control isn't performed.

-7 Side shift function
+7 Side shift Function

-- OFF: The truck doesn't have the side shift function (default) - ON: The truck has the side shift function (option)
+- OFF : The truck doesn't have the side shift function (default) - ON : The truck has the side shift function (Option)